 Many people are asking, “What is kratom?”
 Reports about the supposed benefits of the imported “wonder herb” has many taking a closer look.
 Others feel a bit suspicious about such supplements due to their perceived connection to opioids.
 Perhaps it is time to look at the facts and try and understand what kratom is and what harm it may cause.
-If you discover you need help from a women’s addiction treatment center, call the Willows today.
+If you discover you need help from a women’s addiction treatment program, call The Willows at Red Oak Recovery® today at 855.773.0614.

 What Is Kratom?